 Families, registered in the database as vulnerable, receiving cash benefit under 100001 rating score, will not be suspended due to the income of a family member during 12 months.
 Child’s benefit (50 GEL per child/monthly) and rating score will remain during 24 months in order to enable families to use non-monetary benefits, attached to the rating score.

-In 2019 the Budget of Social rehabilitation and Child Care State programme that funds major services for vulnerable population and children has increased by 27% in comparison with 2018. (from 28 200 000 to 35 890 000)
+In 2019 the Budget of Social rehabilitation and Child Care State program that funds major services for vulnerable population and children has increased by 27% in comparison with 2018. (from Gel 28 200 000 to Gel 35 890 000)

-Regional coverage and number of crucial services such as Early Intervention services for children with developmental delays and disabilities, Rehabilitation and Day Services has increased.
+Regional coverage and number of crucial services such as Early Intervention services for children with developmental delays and disabilities, Rehabilitation and Day Services has increased: from 20-30 services in early intervention services, from 24-29 services in rehabilitation and from 55 to 59 in day services respectively.

-Funding of children in state care such as Foster Care and Small Group Family Type Homes as well as funding for Day and Community Services for people/children with disabilities has increased drastically.
+Funding of children in state care such as Foster Care and Small Group Family Type Homes as well as funding for Day and Community Services for people/children with disabilities has increased drastically, from 600Gel to 900Gel monthly for foster care, from 20Gel to 30Gel daily for Small Group Family Type Home, from 230 Gel monthly to 290 Gel monthly and from 16Gel to 30Gel daily for support of independent living for people with disabilities respectively

-Government of Georgia plans to continue strengthening and developing policies and programmes targeting the most vulnerable population, putting emphasis on chidlren, therefore by the government decree (15Th of March 2019 #560) and reinforced by ministers’ order (№ 01-134/O) Country Coordination Mechanism (Council) for Reinforcing the Child Welfare and Protection System in Georgia was established.
+Government of Georgia plans to continue strengthening and developing policies and programs targeting the most vulnerable population, putting emphasis on children, therefore by the government decree (15Th of March 2019 #560) and reinforced by ministers’ order (№ 01-134/O) Country Coordination Mechanism (Council) for Reinforcing the Child Welfare and Protection System in Georgia was established.

-Country Coordination Mechanism unites relevant executive and legislative government representatives, Ombudsman’s office, international and non-governmental organizations, professional unions and religious organizations and will serve as a platform for coordinating policy and programme development, thus tackling challenges faced by country.
+Country Coordination Mechanism unites relevant executive and legislative government representatives, Ombudsman’s office, international and non-governmental organizations, professional unions and religious organizations and will serve as a platform for coordinating policy and program development, thus tackling challenges faced by country.